 General Education Requirements - This is a printable list of the GE requirements.

-Acceleration Mechanisms for Course Credit (Advanced Placement, Advanced Standing, ACE, ACTFL, CLEP, Excelsior, DSST/DANTES, and IB)- College credit may be earned in a number of different ways.
+Prior Learning Assessment for Course Credit (Advanced Placement, Advanced Standing, ACE, ACTFL, CLEP, Excelsior, DSST/DANTES, and IB)- College credit may be earned in a number of different ways.
 You might have attended another college, served in the military, taken some standardized tests, or even taken an Advanced Standing exam in an academic department at Fort Hays State.
 Kelly Center Testing Services also has additional information and specifics on a number of the standardized exams they offer (CLEP, DSST, Prometric) as well as score requirements for the awarding of FHSU credit.
 Here is a printable list of International Baccalaureate Equivalencies.

 Advanced Placement--a number of students take AP exams through the College Board and may qualify for college credit at Fort Hays State.
 Here is a printable list of Advanced Placement Equivalencies.